SuryaVishalGanti/SuryaVishalGanti/README.md

-- 👋 Hi, I’m @SuryaVishalGanti
+- 👋 Hi, I’m @Venkata Surya Vishal
-- 👀 I’m interested in Designing Websites
+- 👀 I’m interested in Learning New things
-- 🌱 I’m Pursuing B.Tech In Anil Neerukonda Institute of Technology and Sciences
+- 🌱 I’m completed my Graduation In Anil Neerukonda Institute of Technology and Sciences
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...